NM-TAFE/civ-web-technologies-portfolio-phases/README.md

 ## civ-web-technologies-portfolio-phases
 To use this folder structure

-## Fork the repository to your personall GitHub account
+## Link the repository to your personall GitHub account
-- change the name of your fork repository to civ-web-technologies-portfolio-phases-<your-name>
 - navigate to your local project directory e.g. cd /path/to/your/project

 ## Add the files in your new local repository.
 This stages them for the first commit.